vroncevic/config_flask/README.md

 DEPENDENCIES

-These modules requires other modules and libraries (Python 2.7/3.4):
+These modules requires other modules and libraries:

 	none